 The Governing Body has deemed that it would like to have one Head Teacher governor, one staff governor and two parent governors on the governing body.
-The governing body will then co-opt eight governors on account of their skills and what they can bring to the role.
+The Governing Body will then co-opt eight governors on account of their skills and what they can bring to the role.

 The Governing Body undertakes its monitoring and evaluation role through small teams referred to as Monitoring Pairs.
 The make up of these pairs is determined annually and for the finance, premises and pay & staffing pairs, there are formal terms of reference and delegations which are also approved by the Governing Body on an annual basis.
-Other than the formal pairs noted above, there are pairs who monitor against the School Improvement Plan targets, across year groups and for specific issues.
+Other than the formal pairs noted above, there are pairs who monitor against the School Development Plan targets, across year groups and for specific issues.

 There is certain governor business (statutory and other) that must be performed within specific timescales.
-There is a rolling cycle of such business that the Governing Body plans annually and to that end, monitoring pairs meet as and when appropriate to report back on a timely basis to ensure that the school constantly develops and improves.
+There is a rolling cycle of such business that the Governing Body plans annually and to that end, Monitoring Pairs meet as and when appropriate to report back on a timely basis to ensure that the school constantly develops and improves.

 Lead Governor for Finance: Claire Davison

-Lead Governor for Premises: Noel Dawes
+Lead Governor for Premises: Nic Pocknall

 Lead Governor for Staffing and Pay: Helen Fricker